RoopaChiluvuri/Recipe-App/README.md

 <p>A Django-based recipe management application that supports creating, reading, updating, and deleting (CRUD) recipes.
 The app includes user authentication, custom pages, Bootstrap integration for styling, and sample data.</p>

 <h2>Features</h2>
-User Authentication: Register, login, and logout functionalities.
+User Authentication: Register, login, and logout functionalities.<br/>
-CRUD Operations: Create, read, update, and delete recipes./n Custom Pages: Home and About pages with titles and sample data.
+CRUD Operations: Create, read, update, and delete recipes.<br/>
+Custom Pages: Home and About pages with titles and sample data.<br/>
 - Admin Interface: Manage recipes and users through Django Admin.
 - Responsive Design: Styled with Bootstrap for a responsive and modern UI.
 - Sample Data: Pre-populated with sample recipes for demonstration.